EYE ON BUSINESS: This week’s meetings | Peninsula Daily News

 • The Port Townsend Kiwanis Club — Meets in person at noon Wednesdays at the Highway 20 Roadhouse Restaurant, 2152 W. Sims Way, Port Townsend.

 • The Port Townsend Sunrise Rotary Club — Hybrid meetings at 7:15 a.m.
 Wednesdays.
-In person at Roadhouse Restaurant, 2152 W. Sims Way, Port Townsend, and streaming on the Zoom platform.
+In person at the Fellowship Hall of Grace Lutheran Church, 1120 Walker St., Port Townsend, and streaming on the Zoom platform.

-This week features Blue Heron Middle School Principal Victoria Kalscheuer and Special Olympics.

 For access to the Zoom meeting, email PTTownsend SunriseRotary@gmail.com.